Wauchula, Florida

-Wauchula is a city in south-central Florida in Hardee County, Florida, United States.
-As of the 2010 census it had a population of 5,001, up from 4,368 at the 2000 census.
-It is the county seat of Hardee County.
+Wauchula is a city and the county seat of Hardee County, Florida, United States.
+As of the 2020 census, it had a population of 4,900.

 Wauchula has been called the "cucumber capital of the world", although citrus has become a more important agricultural crop over the past few decades.
-It is home to the Downtown Wauchula Historic District and Albert Carlton Estate.
+It is home to the downtown's Wauchula Historic District and Albert Carlton Estate.

 Geography

+The exact coordinates for the City of Wauchula is located at 27°32′46″N 81°48′52″W.

 Wauchula is located in north-central Hardee County.
 U.S. Route 17 passes through the city, leading north 25 mi to Bartow and south 24 mi to Arcadia.
 Within the county, Zolfo Springs is 4 mi to the south on US 17 and Bowling Green is 6 mi to the north.

 According to the United States Census Bureau, Wauchula has an area of 8.6 km2, all land.

 Hurricane Charley

 Hurricane Charley hit Wauchula at c.
 5:30 on Friday, August 13, 2004, causing more than $750 million in damage.
 Sustained winds of 140 mph, with gusts of over 160 mph, were clocked in downtown Wauchula.
 The entire area had either no running water, or contaminated water for one week.
 Power was lost to many sections for nearly three weeks, with school canceled for two weeks.
 The area was declared a federal disaster area after 85% of its buildings were either damaged or destroyed.
 There was a curfew set for the area for weeks after from 8 pm to 7 am.